I'm an abstract landscape painter who uses natural materials to tell a story of the land.

 Embracing the Cornish landscape as a source of inspiration and materials, I seek an expression of how I sense the world through my abstract landscape paintings.
 I’m interested in the visual impact of what has been left behind, what is hidden, what will erode and what will remain indefinitely.

-My current work interrogates ideas of home and place, in particular the Neolithic remnants on Bodmin Moor, and investigates the tension between abandoned artefacts of ancient settlements and industry and how they sit in the natural world.
-Inspired by the multi-viewpoint approach explored by Peter Lanyon, the energy and freedom of the abstract expressionists, and the great Sublime, I combine observation and experience with elements of surface topography, aerial and cross-sectional views to abstract the landscape whilst provoking a sense of the familiar.
+Inspired by the multi-viewpoint approach explored by Peter Lanyon, the energy and freedom of the abstract expressionists, and the great Sublime, I combine observation and experience with aerial, cross-sectional and imagined views to abstract the landscape whilst provoking a sense of the familiar.

 Artist Career